Russel88/DAtest/README.md

 used in microbial marker-gene (e.g. 16S rRNA), RNA-seq and protein abundance analysis.

-There are many methods for testing differential abundance and no golden standard, but results can vary a lot between the different statistical methods.
+There are many methods for testing differential abundance and no gold standard, but results can vary a lot between the different statistical methods.
 The false positive rate and the power of the different methods highly depends on the dataset.
 This package aims at aiding the analyst